immunefi-team/Bounty_Boosts/Alchemix/31526 - [SC - Critical] A user is able to claim more bribes than they h....md

 # A user is able to claim more bribes than they have earned

-Submitted on Mon May 20 2024 20:09:30 GMT-0400 (Atlantic Standard Time) by @hulkvision for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 02:09:30 UTC by @hulkvision for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31526